This is an old post, kept for posterity. The theory is still good though.

 - font-family: Rockwell, “Courier Bold”, Courier, Georgia, Times, “Times New Roman”, serif;

 Everything here has been set at the same font size, so you should be able to see how different fonts are more or less readable.
-Hence why stacks like the Rockwell/Courier/Georgia/Times one are great for headings, but lousy for body copy, and visa versa for the Optima/Segoe/Candara/Calibri/Arial stack.
+Hence why stacks like the Rockwell/Courier/Georgia/Times one are solid choices for headings, but not so good for body copy.

 Content !~ Design